 Note that the way I broke down the state isn’t the descriptors that residents would use.
 But I had to break it down to make it understandable.
 So, what I’m calling North is everything north of Ocala, east or west coast.
 Central is just north of Orlando, east to west, down to just south of Sarasota.
 And Southern is everything south of Central.
 Notice I said Southern Florida instead of South Florida.
 South Florida means the three southernmost counties on the east coast and the Keys.
 Technically, Naples isn’t part of that grouping.
 However, that all can be very confusing to visitors, so I just included everything in the state’s southern portion.

-What’s on my list?
+What’s on the list?
 There are several state parks, museums, lots of water activities and even bison in the wild!
+Whether it’s your first visit to Florida or you’re a resident of the Sunshine State, you’ll want to see this list and start your adventures.

 Where To Stay